 The first settings for authentication must be made in the System section of the Administrator console in the following windows: Operation Mode, LAN Settings, Enable/Disable Authentication, Authentication Settings, Authentication SSL Certificate (if Web-based authentication will be used), and Block Page Authentication.

 1. Select "Mode" from the navigation panel, and then select "Operation Mode" from the pop-up menu.

-The entries made in the Operation Mode window will vary depending on whether you will be using the invisible mode, or the router or firewall mode.
+The options made in the Operation Mode window will vary depending on your network setup.
+Most networks will use the following setup: